 The greater question however is what is this program going to mean for Bornholm?
 What is it going to mean for the job market on the island?
 What type of workforce do we need to have on the island?
 How can we take part in this project from start to implementation?

 Here are some more understandable examples to explain what I mean: do our plumbers need to have new certificates?
 Do our bakeries need to produce more bread for workers coming to the building sites in the mornings?

 In terms of planning for this future there are a lot of discussions rising right now, and some of them are political.

 Another issue is the chapter of ‘power to X’.
-It is an expectation that by 2030 we will have power to X that is also affordable…but this is yet to be seen.
-It needs to be investigated and we need to decide in which sector we would utilise this solution.
-So there is a prerogative to understand how these surpluses of energy that will hit the system will be treated and utilised.
+It is an expectation that by 2030 we will have ‘power to X’ that is also affordable…but this is yet to be seen.
+It needs to be investigated and we need to decide in which sector we would utilize this solution.
+So there is a prerogative to understand how these surpluses of energy that will hit the system will be treated and utilized.

-However, this is exactly how we should utilise Bornholm: the same way we have been doing it for the last years: by trying to find solutions to some of the more complicated questions related to energy and showing the way of how this should be done./
+However, this is exactly how we should utilize Bornholm: the same way we have been doing it for the last years: by trying to find solutions to some of the more complicated questions related to energy and showing the way of how this should be done.